-9. Negotiation of Contract Process
+12. Negotiation of Contract Process

-Where the solicitation document provides for contract negotiations with the preferred bidder, the Division is responsible for conducting the negotiations in consultation with Materials Management and, where appropriate, the Office of the City Solicitor.
+Where the Solicitation Document provides for Contract negotiations with the preferred Bidder, the Division is responsible for conducting the negotiations in consultation with Supply Chain Management and, where appropriate, the City Solicitor, or designate.

-10. Cancellation of Competitive Process
+13. Cancellation of Competitive Process

-Where the deadline for submission of bids has passed and bids have been received, a Competitive Process must not be cancelled without the approval of Materials Management, in consultation with the Office of the City Solicitor where necessary.
+Where the deadline for submission of Bids has passed and Bids have been received, a Competitive Process must not be cancelled without the approval of Supply Chain Management, in consultation with the City Solicitor, or designate, and the approval of the General Manager of the Division.

-11. Notice of Award
+14. Notice of Award

-For all contracts awarded through an Open Competition, a notice of award must be published on the SaskTenders website and must remain readily accessible for a reasonable period of time.
-The Procurement Notice Checklist in Appendix B of this protocol must be used to ensure all required information is included in the notice.
+For all Contracts awarded through an Open Competition, a notice of award must be published on the SaskTenders website and must remain readily accessible for a reasonable period of time.
+The Procurement Notice Checklist in Appendix E of this protocol must be used to ensure all required information is included in the notice.

-Appendix A: Solicitation Document Checklist
+Appendix D: Solicitation Document Checklist

-The following must be confirmed before the solicitation document is finalized:

-- The most up-to-date template is used. - All material information relevant to the procurement has been disclosed, including: - a complete description of the procurement, including the nature and the quantity of the goods or services to be procured; or if the quantity is not known, the estimated quantity and any requirements to be fulfilled, including any technical specifications, requirements for servicing or warranty; transition costs, if applicable; and applicable conformity assessment certification, plans, drawings or instructional materials; - any conditions for participation of suppliers, including a list of information and documents that suppliers are required to submit in connection with the conditions for participation; - a clear description of the method that will be used to evaluate bids and select the successful bidder(s); - all evaluation criteria, and, unless price is the sole criterion, the weighting of the criteria; - submission instructions, including any authentication and encryption requirements or other requirements related to the submission of information by electronic means; - any dates for the delivery of goods or the supply of services, which must take into account such factors as the complexity of the procurement, the extent of subcontracting anticipated and the realistic time required for production, destocking and transporting of goods from the point of supply or for supply of services; and - other material terms and conditions, including terms of payment. - The solicitation document does not include: - conditions for participation that are not essential to ensuring that a supplier has the legal and financial capacities and the commercial and technical abilities to provide the goods or services; - biased or branded technical specifications; - local content or other economic benefits criteria that are designed to favour suppliers from a particular geographic location (region, territory, province or nation) or goods or services of a particular geographic location; or - requirements that bidders have previously been awarded contracts by the City or have prior experience in a particular geographic location.
+ıne ne following must be confirmed before the Solicitation Document is finalized: The most up-to-date template is used.
+All material information relevant to the Procurement has been disclosed, including: a complete description of the Procurement, including the nature and the quantity of the Goods, Services or Construction to be procured; or if the quantity is not known, the estimated quantity and any requirements to be fulfilled, including any technical specifications, requirements for servicing or warranty; transition costs, if applicable; and applicable conformity assessment certification, plans, drawings or instructional materials; any conditions for participation of Suppliers, including a list of information and documents that Suppliers are required to submit in connection with the conditions for participation; a clear description of the method that will be used to evaluate Bids and select the successful Bidder(s); all evaluation criteria, and, unless price is the sole criterion, the weighting of the criteria; submission instructions, including any authentication and encryption requirements or other requirements related to the submission of information by electronic means; any dates for the delivery of Goods or the supply of Services and any dates required for the completion of Construction, which must take into account such factors as the complexity of the Procurement, the extent of subcontracting anticipated, and the realistic time required for production, de-stocking and transporting of Goods from the point of supply or for supply of Services, or Construction of the project; and other material terms and conditions, including terms of payment.
+The Solicitation Document does not include: conditions for participation that are not essential to ensuring that a Supplier has the legal and financial capacities and the commercial and technical abilities to provide the Goods, Services or Construction; biased or branded technical specifications;

-- The terms and conditions of the contract are appropriately contained in the term sheet or form of agreement. - There is alignment between the technical requirements and specifications, the pricing structure (where applicable) and the contract terms and conditions. - ☐ In the case of a solicitation document to establish a Standing Offer, the solicitation document indicates how subsequent purchases will be made from under the Standing Offer.
+local content or other economic benefits criteria that are designed to favour suppliers from a particular geographic location (region, territory, province or nation) or Goods, Services or Construction of a particular geographic location or requirements that Bidders have previously been awarded contracts by the City or have prior experience in a particular geographic location. terms and conditions of the Contract are appropriately contained in the term et or form of agreement. re is alignment between the technical requirements and specifications, the ng structure (where applicable) and the Contract terms and conditions.
+Doc e case of a Solicitation Document to establish a Standing Offer, the Solicitation ument indicates how subsequent purchases will be made from under the ding Offer.

-Appendix B: Procurement Notice Checklist
+Appendix E: Procurement Notice Checklist